barnabywalters/diaspora-export/README.md

 Once it’s finished, you’ll have a JSON file full of your posts.
 Go now, and do with them what you will :)

 Perhaps you could import them into your [indieweb](http://indiewebcamp.com) site so you own your data and aren’t reliant on a donation-supported pod.

+## Background

+I used D* for ~6 months before becoming disenchanted and searching a more sustainable way to own my identity and content.

+Now I’ve found that and have established [my identity](http://waterpigs.co.uk) online, I wanted to import my old D* content.
+But the tools were broken.

+So I made tools which worked.
+Initial idea and algorithm/URL documentation [here](http://waterpigs.co.uk/notes/997/).